Salvatore Bonanno: Bonanno: A Godfather's Story

 In 1999, Bonanno was an executive producer for Showtime's two-part television miniseries, Bonanno: A Godfather's Story.
 The production was based on Bound by Honor: A Mafioso's Story and his father's 1983 autobiography A Man of Honor.

 Death

 Bonanno died of a heart attack on the morning of January 1, 2008.
 He was interred in Holy Hope Cemetery in Tucson.

 In popular culture

 Bonanno was the main character in the 1971 non-fiction book Honor Thy Father.
-In the television miniseries based on the book, Bonanno was portrayed by Joseph Bologna.
-Tony Nardi depicted the adult Joseph Bonanno in Bonanno: A Godfather's Story; Eric Roberts portrayed him in the 1993 made-for-TV film, "Love, Honor & Obey: The Last Mafia Marriage".
+In the original 1973 made-for-TV Film of the same name based on the book, Bonanno was portrayed by Joseph Bologna.
+Tony Nardi depicted the adult Joseph Bonanno in Bonanno: A Godfather's Story; Eric Roberts portrayed him in the 1993 made-for-TV film, Love, Honor & Obey: The Last Mafia Marriage.